debojitsantra/instad/README.md

 ## **Disclaimer**
 This tool is intended for **personal, educational, and fair-use purposes only**.
-Please respect creatorsâ€™ rights and platform terms of service when downloading content.
+Please respect creators rights and platform terms of service when downloading content.

 ---